-Tournament entry and league participation is restricted to contestants holding a current NHPA membership card (see Bylaws for additional information on membership).
+Contestants holding a current NHPA Full Member membership card (see Bylaws for additional information on membership) are given priority over other membership levels for tournament entry and league participation.
 This includes pacers and substitutes.
 Other eligibility requirements may apply for State tournaments and for the World Tournament.